teal-bauer/linear-mcp/README.md

 # Linear MCP Server

 > Note: This is a custom implementation.
 For the official Cline Linear MCP server, see [cline/linear-mcp](https://github.com/cline/linear-mcp).
+>
+> This repository was forked from [tiovikram/linear-mcp](https://github.com/tiovikram/linear-mcp), which was in turn forked from [ibraheem4/linear-mcp](https://github.com/ibraheem4/linear-mcp).

 A Model Context Protocol (MCP) server that provides tools for interacting with Linear's API, enabling AI agents to manage issues, projects, and teams programmatically through the Linear platform.